 Yes, I am going to devote a whole section to Mickey waffles.
 Let’s start with the waffle maker available on shopDisney for $39.99.
 Erin has this one, and she doesn’t love it.
 She says it’s less like a waffle, more like a pancake.
-Two more can be found easily, but they cost more: a red-and-black double-flip iron that’s available on shopDisney for $99.99 and Williams Sonoma for $79.99, and a more sedate Williams Sonoma exclusive for $99.99.
+Two more can be found easily, but they cost more: a red-and-black double-flip iron that’s available on shopDisney for $99.99, and a more sedate Williams Sonoma exclusive for $99.99.

 Next, let’s talk about what to put in your Mickey waffle iron.
 Golden Malted is the Mickey mix and will give you that classic Mickey waffle flavor.
 You’re looking for the Original Recipe, and not the Add Water Only mix.
 If you prefer to make your own, my favorite waffle recipe is the Overnight Brown Butter Yeast-Raised Waffles from Serious Eats.
 Don’t be afraid – they’re easier than they sound, and the browned butter and yeast give you the same malty notes as you’ll find in the Golden Malted mix.

 Are you looking for a doormat?
-Amy S. recommends KillerDoormats on Etsy; a family member recently received the Chewbacca-themed doormat below.
+Amy S. recommends KillerDoormats on Etsy; a family member loves their Chewbacca-themed doormat shown below.